 I grieve the loss of relationships that never happened.
 I grieve my husband’s parents whom I never knew and only met a couple times.
 I grieve the uncle who doesn’t want us.
 I grieve the sisters I longed for my entire life who don’t want me.
 I grieve the cousins my children don’t know.

 Just like mourning a physical death, my grief is real too.
 My grief comes in waves, at various times – suddenly and unexpected.
 I have never chosen to sever ties with anyone.
+I try and I try and I try again and again and again.
 I suffer the loss of something I never even had.
 There will probably never be closure.
 It’s never easy.

 You own everything that happened to you.
 Tell your stories.
 If people wanted you to write warmly about them, they should have behaved better.Anne Lamott, Bird by Bird: Some Instructions on Writing and Life